-Our mission is to apply our strengths in whole genome sequencing, RNA sequencing, state-of-the-art analytics, and the development of genetic tools to advance research and patient care for those suffering from neurological diseases and cancer.
+Our mission is to apply our strengths in whole genome sequencing, RNA sequencing, state-of-the-art analytics, and the development of genetic tools to further genomic research that leads to scientific advances and new insights and therapies for patients with neurodegenerative diseases, neuropsychiatric diseases, and cancer.

-Our research will be focused on three disease areas:
+Our research is focused on three disease areas:

 - Neuropsychiatric diseases (autism, schizophrenia, bipolar), where we intend not only to extend our research of whole genomes of autism patients, but also expand into a range of related disorders, schizophrenia and bipolar, that have genes implicated in common with autism.